 The Host Home Family provides the beneficiary with a welcoming, safe, and nurturing family environment.
-In addition, the beneficiary is provided any assistance needed with ADL and support.
+In addition, the beneficiary is provided any assistance needed with activities of daily living and support.
 Community activities identified in the beneficiary's POC are also encouraged and supported.